barumau/pandunia/eng/B03_baze_jumla.md

 ### have <small>have</small>

 **mi have un hau haus.**
-I have a good house.
+– I have a good house.

 **da no have pesa.**
-He doesn't have money.
+– He doesn't have money.

-**mi van have un neu telefon.**
+**mi van have un nove telefon.**
-I want to have a new telephone.
+– I want to have a new telephone.

 **sual tu have pikin?**
-Do you have children?
+– Do you have children?
 **mi have du pikin.**
-I have two children.
+– I have two children.

-**sual have tiber?**
+**sual have dokter?**
-Is there a doctor?
+– Is there a doctor?
-**ya. da es tiber.**
+**ya. da es dokter.**
-Yes.
+– Yes.
 He or she is a doctor.

 **sual have vin?**
-Do you have wine?
+– Do you have wine?
 **ya. baki e rubi.**
-Yes, white and red.
+– Yes, white and red.

 ### nou <small>know</small>

 **mi nou da.**
-I know him/her/it.
+– I know him/her/it.

 **sual tu nou da der jen?**
-Do you know that person?
+– Do you know that person?

 **mi no nou.**
-I don't know.
+– I don't know.

 **sual yu nou unotre?**
-Do you know each other?
+– Do you know each other?

-**vi nou unotre de long.**
+**vi nou unotre of long.**
-We know each other for a long time.
+– We know each other for a long time.

 ### helpe <small>help</small>

 **mi yau helpe.**
-I need help.
+– I need help.

 **sual tu ken helpe mi?**
-Can you help me?
+– Can you help me?

 **sual mi ken helpe tu?**
-Can I help you?
+– Can I help you?

 **mi van helpe tu.**
-I want to help you.
+– I want to help you.

 ## Part 2: Eating